 Read important information about the documents you need to provide with your citizenship application and view the list of documents.

 Copies of original documents must be certified by a person from the

-If you attend a citizenship appointment you must bring your original documents with you.
+If you are invited to attend a citizenship appointment, you must bring your original documents with you.

 How to certify original documents